Contact Alyssa Rose

 • dogs and kids

 Heel Work class focuses on teaching your dog to station at your side.
-Once a foundation in heel work is established, you can do this in situations where your dog might otherwise be nervous, reactive or hyperactive.
+Once a foundation in Heel Work is established, you can do this in situations where your dog might otherwise be nervous, reactive or hyperactive in the home or on walks.
 This is a great calming strategy.
-Dogs should spend the majority of time on walks sniffing and exploring good smells, this exercise is meant to help condition calm behavior when triggers are presented to promote a calm, positive connection with your dog - even if you don't have a training mat accessible.
+This does not mean your dog needs to remain in heel position for the duration of a walk.
+In fact, dogs should spend the majority of time on walks sniffing and exploring good smells.
+This exercise is meant to promote a calm connection with your dog when triggers are present, building on the calming exercises established in Mat Work.

 If you want to do something right, you need the right tools.
 Go to the “Shop” button found in the main navigation that has a list of products that will help you to optimize your training.
 The key items are training food, training mat, front clip harness, training pouch and six foot leash.
 There are also recommended exercise pens, baby gates, water bowls, and chewies if you are raising a puppy.